Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols before arriving. Learn More

 Today, that bar is home to the brewpub of the Conway brother's brewing empire, the Great Lakes Brewing Company, which they opened in 1988.
 Now the award-winning brewery is respected as a magnet for other visionaries who also are attracted to Ohio City's potential.

 As for the bullet hole?
 It's still there.
 If you can't find it on your own, ask your bartender.

 Makers first dream it.
 Then they do it.
 Although the Conways were on the forefront of transforming the Ohio City neighborhood, it was Sam McNulty who continued to evolve the vision of a vibrant, walkable West 25th Street.

 So, in 2004, he opened Cleveland's only Belgian beer bar, Bier Markt.
-Shortly thereafter, he opened Bar Cento and Speakeasy.
+Shortly thereafter, he opened Bar Cento and Speakeasy (with all three now becoming a single, new concept by McNulty opening soon).
 Then came Nano Brew and Market Garden Brewery with its signature beer garden overlooking Downtown Cleveland.

 Other Ohio City establishments followed suit.

 Chef Steve Schmoler, who'd operated his popular Crop Bistro in Downtown Cleveland for many years, moved his upscale eatery to an opulent and historic bank building within Ohio City in 2011.
 Now, the space will transform again under the guidance of restaurateur Morgan Yagi to Bartleby, a modern supper club with a menu from Chef Dante Boccuzzi and drinks by Will Hollingsworth, set to open in 2022.

 Opening The Cleveland Hostel in Ohio City in 2012, Mark Raymond has been showing visitors and residents just how close Ohio City is to everything Cleveland.